Recessed Lighting Installation

 - the LED driver inside the fixture

-Farashi Electric checks compatibility before finalizing hardware, then tests dimming behavior after install: low-end trim (how low it dims), stability, and whether multiple fixtures dim evenly together.
-If you’re currently dealing with flicker, uneven dimming, or lights that randomly shut off, it often falls under Recessed Lighting Installation & Replacement Services rather than “just swap the dimmer and hope.”
+If you’re currently experiencing flickering, uneven dimming, or lights randomly shutting off, it often falls under Recessed Lighting Installation & Replacement Services rather than a simple dimmer swap.

 Cost to Install Recessed Lighting in Los Angeles, CA

-- Access above the ceiling: attic access is simpler than tight cavities or multi-story sections.
+- Access above the ceiling: attic access is simpler than tight cavities or multi-story sections

 Installation Day: What We Do

-- Protect surfaces and cut clean openings.
+- Protect surrounding surfaces and create clean ceiling openings

-- Run wiring and make connections with correct box fill, secure clamps, and proper grounding.
+- Run wiring and make connections with correct box fill, secure clamps, and proper grounding

 Repair and Replacement